-An obvious approach to assess Earth's 1D and 3D structure is to measure the apparent frequency of a certain mode for many stations and many earthquakes.
-Each of these peak shift data can be plotted at the two poles of its source-receiver great circle.
-We make use of Backus' (1964) discovery that such data represent the great-circle integrals over surface spherical harmonics where (Θ, Φ) is the positive pole of the source-receiver great circle, C, and $P_s(0)$ is a Legendre polynomial.
-This representation can be used for peak shift data as long as the structural wavelength along the great circle is much longer than the modal wavelength (Jordan, 1978).
-Thus we can extract the effects of Earth structure on a particular mode in an inversion for the structure coefficients of a splitting function (see Equations 9).
-Examples of using this technique are the work of Masters et al. (1982) who found evidence for subducting slabs in the transition zone and Romanowicz's et al. (1987) discussion of the degree-two pattern of structure in the upper mantle.
-In principle, the c_0^0 term in the splitting function gives the degenerate mode frequency.
-In practice, an unbiased estimation of c_0^0 requires a large dataset of peak shift measurements.
-More efficient tools to measure degenerate mode frequencies are based on mode stripping which is laid out in the next section.
-Peak shift measurements to extract effects of 3D structure are also only possible in spectra with high signal levels which is typically the case only for fundamental modes.
+are only possible in spectra with high signal levels and at relatively high frequencies, where asymptotic theory is valid, which is typically the case only for fundamental modes.
 For other modes, this technique has been superseded by the regionalized stripping technique.
 The use of the different methods is summarized in Figure 16 that includes only methods that we have used ourselves.
-Other methods include the time lapse spectra approach used by Dratler et al. (1971) to measure attenuation rates of high-Q overtone modes.
+Other methods include the time-lapse spectra approach used by Dratler et al. (1971) to measure attenuation rates of high-Q overtone modes.
 This method was also used by Roult (1974) and Jobert and Roult (1976) and others to determine attenuation rates for fundamental spheroidal and toroidal modes and the first few overtones.
-In this method, a sliding window of several hours (e.g. 6h) is moved over a time series.
-An attenuation rate is then fit to the collected amplitude values of a certain mode in a least-squares procedure.
+In this method, a sliding window of several hours (e.g., 6 h) is moved over a time series.
+An attenuation rate is then fitted to the collected amplitude values of a certain mode in a least-squares procedure.
 Our own (limited) experiments have shown that this technique gives accurate estimates as long as the spectral peaks are large and the frequency picked for the estimation is close to the observed peak shift frequency.
 Otherwise, oscillating amplitudes hamper the least-squares fitting procedure.
-For a discussion on mode attenuation rates, the interested reader is referred to the paper by Romanowicz and Mitchell (2007) in this volume.
-Roult and colleagues made use of the time variable filtering (TVF) technique to extract individual mode branches from a seismogram prior to analysis.
-The TVF technique is laid out in the surface wave section.
-Romanowicz and Roult (1986) showed in a later intriguing study that information on lateral heterogeneity can be obtained from records of a single station by modeling the fluctuations of frequency shifts along a mode branch, for different earthquakes.
+For a discussion on mode attenuation rates, the interested reader is referred to Chapter 1.21.
+Roult and colleagues made use of the time-variable filtering technique to extract individual mode branches from a seismogram prior to analysis.
+This technique is laid out in the surface wave section.
+Romanowicz and Roult (1986) showed in a later intriguing study that information on lateral heterogeneity can be obtained from records of a single station by modeling the fluctuations of frequency shifts along a mode branch, for different earthquakes, as explained theoretically by Romanowicz (1987).